Invzblio/SerialToWifi/README.md

 4. Select the latest version and install it.

 # TCP Console
-You will also need to install a TCP listener as a display console to manage the input/output from the library.
+You need to install a TCP listener as a display console to manage the input/output from the library.
 We recommend using NCat from the nmap project.

 # Usage
 Add the following to your code.
 ```
-#include <SerialToWifi> // Comment this line to go back to the original Serial library
+#include <SerialToWifi> // Comment this line to go back to the original Serial library behavior

 #ifdef SERIALTOWIFI
     #define SERVER  "10.0.0.101"